spir0th/disrichie/README.md

 # Contribute
 Contributing for Disrichie?
 You can do it anytime, on any file.

-# End of README
+As long it's good and working, this will make Disrichie even function better!

-Bye.
+### End of README.